Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Experiments

+To quantify the effect of our physical loss, we introduce the Mean Squared Penetration Depth (MSPD) metric.
+This metric averages the squared penetration depths of human Gaussian means (from predicted contact regions $\mathcal{C}$, see Sec.~\ref{sec:sparse_view_contact_prediction}) into the object's SDF.
+Specifically, MSPD is calculated as $\frac{1}{|\mathcal{C}|} \sum_{i \in \mathcal{C}} (\max(0, -\delta(\mu_i^h)))^2$, where $\delta(\mu_i^h)$ is the signed distance of the $i$-th human Gaussian mean $\mu_i^h$ within the object's SDF.
+A lower MSPD value indicates less penetration and thus better physical plausibility.
+As detailed in Table~\ref{tab:effect_physical_losses}, applying our physical losses leads to a significant reduction in MSPD, decreasing the value from 3.829~cm$^2$ to 1.651~cm$^2$, which confirms their effectiveness in mitigating interpenetration.

-\textbf{Effect of Physical Loss.} Fig.~\ref{fig:ablation_visual} provides a qualitative comparison of rendering results with and without the proposed physical loss.
-As shown in Fig.~\ref{fig:ablation_visual}(a), rendering without physical losses causes the human to float above the sofa, lacking plausible physical contact.
-Conversely, Fig.~\ref{fig:ablation_visual}(b) demonstrates a significant visual improvement when physical losses are incorporated.
+Complementing these quantitative findings, Figure~\ref{fig:ablation_visual} qualitatively demonstrates the impact of physical losses.
+As shown in Figure~\ref{fig:ablation_visual}(i), rendering without physical losses causes the human to float above the sofa, lacking plausible physical contact.
+Conversely, Figure~\ref{fig:ablation_visual}(ii) yields significant visual improvements.
 The rendered human now exhibits plausible contact with the chair, showcasing a more realistic and physically consistent interaction.
-This visual evidence further validates the effectiveness of our proposed physical losses in enforcing plausible HOIs.
+This visual evidence, combined with the MSPD results, strongly validates the effectiveness of our proposed physical losses in enforcing plausible HOIs.